-Commencing in fiscal year 2009 and continuing in fiscal years 2010 and 2011, the Company implemented restructuring actions in connection with a broader plan to reduce staffing and the Company's manufacturing footprint.
-The Company completed these restructuring activities in September 2011.
-The restructuring expense relates to direct and incremental costs related to severance and outplacement fees for the terminated employees during fiscal years 2009, 2010 and 2011.
-The unpaid restructuring costs of \$522,000 as of September 30, 2011 were paid through the second quarter of fiscal year 2012.
-The Company recorded a restructuring charge of \$1.6 million in the first quarter of fiscal year 2012, representing the full cost of the action and consisting of direct and incremental costs related to severance and outplacement fees for terminated employees.
+The Company recorded restructuring charges of \$1.9 million in fiscal year 2012, representing the full cost of a reduction in staffing action and consisting of direct and incremental costs related to severance and outplacement fees for terminated employees.
 The action was designed to further lower operating costs.
-The unpaid restructuring costs of \$824,000 as of March 30, 2012 are expected to be paid through fiscal year 2012.
+The unpaid restructuring costs of \$128,000 as of December 28, 2012 are expected to be paid through the second quarter of fiscal year 2013.
 The following is a summary of the costs related to the restructuring actions (in thousands):

-Balance-September 30, 2011 \$ 522
+Balance-September 28, 2012 \$ 328

-Current period charges 1,586

-Payments (1,284)
+Payments (200)

-Balance-March 30, 2012 \$ 824
+Balance-December 28, 2012 \$ 128